- Adapting your strategy to suit the needs of your brand:

 - The future of content marketing?

-- Impact of the Metaverse and XR (Extended Realities such as augmented and virtual).
+- Web3, NFTs, the Metaverse, and XR (Extended Realities including augmented and virtual).

 How to Convince Your Boss Why You Should Take this Class: